 4. Experiment with manual manipulation like lymphatic massage.

 Lymphatic massage and other manual manipulation therapies can also be helpful.
-Lymphatic pump treatment done by osteopathic physicians can improve lymph and immune health.
-Mechanical massage, manual lymphatic drainage, and connective tissue manipulation have also shown to be helpful, particularly with reducing regional fat mass and thickness in those with cellulite.
+Lymphatic pump treatment done by osteopathic physicians can improve lymph and immune health6.
+Mechanical massage, manual lymphatic drainage, and connective tissue manipulation have also shown to be helpful, particularly with reducing regional fat mass and thickness in those with cellulite7.
 Another technique I recently learned about is called Rolfing, and this is a form of deep-tissue massage aimed at getting the whole body to work together in harmony.
 As you can see, the message here is the same as with exercise: Get the lymph moving and flowing nicely.
 Here's how to find a certified practitioner near you.

 5. Try dry brushing.